High Country (TV series): Production

 High Country was developed by the creators of Wentworth, Marcia Gardner and John Ridley.
 The eight-part series, which was shot in 36 days, was commissioned for Foxtel, in association with Screen Australia, VicScreen, and its production company Curio Pictures.
 Filming commenced in April 2023, and set in the Victorian Alps, in the small town of Jamieson, a region rarely captured on screen.
 Foxtel Chief CEO, Graeme Mason believes that "High Country is sure to be a landmark television series".
 Jo Porter, Rachel Gardner, Lana Greenhalgh, Penny Win, Marcia Gardner and John Ridley serve as executive producers for the series.

+High Country went into production for its second series, On 13 January 2026, Brendan Cowell, Ryan Corr and Nadine Garner were announced as new cast for the second series.

 Broadcast

 High Country premiered on 19 March 2024 on Foxtel-on-demand service, Binge, followed by a television screening on Foxtel's Showcase on the same day.
 Episodes will be released on Tuesdays through Binge at noon, and Tuesday nights on Showcase at 8.30 pm.

 On 3 May 2024 all eight episodes from the first season were made available in New Zealand on Three's streaming service, ThreeNow.

 It was announced in June 2024, that the BBC had acquired the rights to broadcast the series in the UK; it premiered on 13 July 2024 on BBC One, airing its first four episodes in double bills over two weeks, before moving to BBC Two for its final four episodes, where it also in double bills for the remaining two weeks.
 All episodes were broadcast on Saturday nights.
 The entire series became available to stream on BBC iPlayer following the broadcast of the first episode.

+On 21 August 2026, it was announced that the second series would air from 14 September 2026.